marios-pz/my-workout/README.md

 ## Disclaimer:
 - I precisely searched for uncopyrighted images, if the backround image is copyrighted.
-  Not my problem! ;) its not gonna be used for commercial purposes.
+  Not my problem! 😉 __It will not__ going to be used for commercial purposes.